Deadline for Application!: April 9, 2015

 Artists are invited to submit complete applications to Manifest's Manifest Artist Residency program (MAR).
 Applications will be reviewed on a competitive basis.
 One or two artists will be selected as the recipient(s) of the MAR award which consists of the following:

 - Free 24/7 use of a private studio consisting of (for one artist) approximately five hundred square feet of studio and display space (two north-lit rooms and a hallway) for a period of one year (including nominal utilities).
 In the event that two separate applicants are each awarded the residency,* each will receive one room, with some shared common space including hallway and restroom.

-- Free Drawing League Membership at Manifest Drawing Center which provides access to approximately 400 hours of life drawing sessions through weekly Open Figure and quarterly Drawing Marathon offerings.
+- Free Drawing League Membership at Manifest Drawing Center which provides access to approximately 400 hours of life drawing sessions through weekly Open Figure and semi-regular Drawing Marathon offerings.

 - The artist will be given the consideration for teaching courses in our studio program, for pay, during the course of the residency.
 This will be contingent upon suitability and qualifications, as well as course enrollment, and will be determined by the Coordinator of the Drawing Center program.

 - Regular public exposure of artwork and studio during Manifest exhibit receptions to over 2000 members of the public.

 - The opportunity to submit to any and all of Manifest’s calls for entry for which the artist is eligible, with the entry fees waived for all submissions.
 Works submitted by the Resident Artist will still be juried through the blind jury process used for all Manifest projects.

 The program is open for application by any serious emerging or established artist, including recent graduates from college art programs.
 It will benefit Manifest's community by providing exposure to the often unseen working space and practices of artists, serving to eliminate some boundaries to contemporary artmaking which currently may divide the everyday public from the fine visual arts.